'Game of Thrones' Season 8: Run Times for Every Episode Revealed

 If you’re organizing Game of Thrones watch parties for the show’s final season, you might want to prepare the couch with pillows and blankets for your tired friends.
-As the eighth season of Game of Thrones comes near, HBO has finally unveiled the runtimes of all six individual episodes of the final season, which has been collected by fan blog Winter Is Coming.
-And they’re long.
+As the eighth season of Game of Thrones comes near, fan blog Winter Is Coming rounded up a list of episode runtimes — and they’re long.

-While the first two episodes of Season 8 clock in under an hour, which is pretty standard for Game of Thrones, it’s episodes three to six that will be extra long, and almost as long as feature-length movies
+While the first two episodes of Season 8 clock in under an hour — which is pretty standard for Game of Thrones — it’s episodes three to six that will be extra long, almost as long as feature-length movies.

 - Season 8, Episode 1 (airing on April 14) will be 54 minutes.

-- Season 8 Episode 4 is one hour and 18 minutes.
+- Season 8, Episode 4 (airing on May 5) is one hour and 18 minutes.

-One hour and 18-20 minutes are short movies, but they’re long by Game of Thrones metrics.
+One hour and 18-20 minute run times are short movies, but they’re long by Game of Thrones metrics.
 In Season 7, the longest episode was the finale, which clocked in at one hour and 21 minutes.
-That Game of Thrones is doing three episodes almost that long is pretty astonishing.
-HBO is not screwing around; Season 8 is going to be big, and audiences are going to literally feel it.
+The fact that Game of Thrones is doing three episodes almost that long is pretty astonishing.
+HBO is not screwing around.
+Season 8 is going to be big, and audiences are going to literally feel it.

 The only other information available about these episodes is that they’re rated TV-MA and Episodes 2, 3, 4, 5, and 6 have “Adult Content.”
 Given that the show was once called “Tits and dragons” by former guest star Ian McShane (bless him), this is of little surprise to the Game of Thrones audience.

 We’ve previously heard about these run times.
-In January, a French news site, Première, attended an event for France’s OCS, the home of HBO’s programming, and revealed that the first two episodes would be 60 minutes long and the other four of the season 80 minutes.
-It’s likely that OCS wasn’t given the exact runtimes yet because HBO didn’t have them yet.
+In January, a French news site, Première, attended an event for France’s OCS, the home of HBO’s programming, and revealed the first two episodes would be 60 minutes long and the remaining four episodes would each be 80 minutes in length.
+It’s likely that OCS wasn’t given the exact run times yet because HBO didn’t have them yet.

 Game of Thrones Season 8 premieres Sunday, April 14 at 9 p.m. on HBO.